 “By talking openly about the issue, we can increase the awareness of consumers and of those active in the sector, about how we can make a difference through our own choices.
 If there is awareness and understanding, consumers can make decisions based on facts,” Laukkanen explains.

-Saimaan Juomatehdas proudly presents their corporate social responsibility policy on their website, they actively communicate on social media and they print the EKOenergy-logo on their cans to effortlessly show their commitment to sustainability for all to see.
+Saimaan Juomatehdas proudly presents its corporate social responsibility policy on its website.
+They actively communicate on social media and they print the EKOenergy-logo on their cans to effortlessly show their commitment to sustainability for all to see.
 For us at EKOenergy, this is a win-win situation: we are always happy to help our consumers communicate about their use of EKOenergy in all possible ways.

-EKOenergy’s “Drink Responsible”-Campaign is aiming to increase the awareness for sustainability in the brewery sector as well as in the public debate.
+EKOenergy’s “Drink Responsibly”-Campaign is aiming to increase awareness for sustainability in the brewery sector as well as in the public debate.
 We invite breweries to make their electricity supply more sustainable by switching to EKOenergy.